 Unfortunately, Dagmar beach was popular enough to attract enough leisure visitors that it isn’t free from plastic pollution.
 There wasn’t too much of it, but there were still plastic water bottles here and there.

-That said, I don’t know that there are any recycling facilities in Oman at all.
-Environmental infrastructure and legislation usually lags behind in most places, and more so in rapidly urbanising nations.
+I don’t know if there are any recycling facilities in Oman at all.
+Environmental infrastructure and legislation usually lags behind in rapidly urbanising nations.

 I would recommend a visit to this coastal village by the dramatic approach alone.